opendatasoft/ods-documentation/source/sourcing_and_processing_data/processing.rst

     * Type
     * Mandatory
   * * Language
-    * Field containing the language in which the 3 word address.
+    * String containing the desired language for the 3 word address.
 Default is English
-    * Field
+    * String
     * No
   * * Coordinates
-    * Field containing the geographical coordinates
+    * Field containing the geographical coordinates to geocode
     * Field
     * yes
   * * Output field
-    * Field that will contain the produced 3 word address
+    * Field that will contain the resulting 3 word address
     * Field
     * yes